hankhank10/findmyplane-client/readme.md

 - Internet Explorer
 - Edge

+## Support

+If you are stuck then please raise an issue through [github issues](https://github.com/hankhank10/findmyplane-client/issues).

 ## Advanced installation and usage

 The source code is provided and is open source.
 You can download client.py and run through your Python 3 interpreter.